Speedy WR Grant gets extension with Dolphins

 Grant is one of the NFL's fastest players, and his speed figures to play a significant role in creating big plays for the Dolphins in 2019 and beyond.

 Grant, a 2016 sixth-round pick, was set to be a free agent after this season.
-Now he's set to be under contract until 2023.
+Now he'll be under contract until 2023.

 The diminutive (5-foot-6, 170 pounds) yet strong Grant made a name for himself early in his NFL career as a feared returner.
 Grant has three career return touchdowns, including two last season.